Aerospace industry in the United Kingdom: Britten-Norman Group

 The Britten-Norman Group is the last remaining independent aircraft manufacturer in the United Kingdom, with about 100 employees.
 It is best known for its design of rugged transport aircraft, such as the Islander, Trislander and Defender 4000.
 To reduce costs, the company (resident on the Isle of Wight) did not perform manufacture of the airframes, but instead outsourced this to Romania.
 However, it has now moved production of all aircraft back to Daedalus Airfield and also performs in the European hub for the Cirrus SR20 and SR22 final assembly and delivery.

-Bombardier UK
+Spirit AeroSystems

-The Canadian company, Bombardier, employs about 5,000 people in its aerospace division in the UK.
-It can trace its roots back to Shorts Brothers in Northern Ireland.
-The company has significant workshares in most Bombardier aircraft with its specialities being fuselages and nacelles.
+The American company, Spirit AeroSystems, employs over 4,000 people across 7 facilities in Northern Ireland (Belfast, Dunmurry, Newtownards, and Newtownabbey) and Scotland (Prestwick Airport).
+The Northern Ireland operations can trace their roots back to Shorts Brothers in Northern Ireland.
+The company has significant workshares in a number of Bombardier aircraft, as well as producing wings for the Airbus A220.

-Cobham

-Cobham plc employs more than 12,000 people in the UK and elsewhere.
-Its products include refuelling equipment and communication systems.